survivorbat/portfolio/src/content/about.md

 and then uploading the html files through DirectAdmin.
 Around this time I also started fiddling with PHP.

-Age 17 and I finally understood how to build websites properly with php, js, html and css.
+At age 17 I finally understood how to build websites properly with php, js, html and css.
 I worked on quite a lot of small-scale projects for my friends at school and I also built an online math-game called rekengame.nl with the CodeIgniter PHP framework.
 These apps used SQL databases, XML files and ini files to store data.
 Not because it was the best format